-Running out of money before they die and not being able to pay for long term care top the list of financial fears of seniors, according to a national survey commissioned by Financial Planning Standards Council (FPSC) and Credit Canada in time for June, which is Seniors’ Month.
+Running out of money before they die and not being able to pay for long term care top the list of financial fears of seniors, according to a national survey commissioned by FP Canada and Credit Canada in time for June, which is Seniors’ Month.

 The two non-profit organizations continue their series on the financial health of Canadians by co-sponsoring the Seniors and Money Report.
 The report is a Leger poll of 1,000 Canadians 60 and older that probes the issues aging Canadians face when it comes to debt, income, financial planning and work.